ABZ-Aaron/SQL-Tutorials/README.md

 Here are some SQL tutorials I've been creating and posting to Twitter.

-I've first written a brief intro to databases.
-Following from that, there's a series of small SQL tutorials.
+If you find any of this useful, consider supporting me at [BuyMeACoffee](https://www.buymeacoffee.com/AbzAaron)!

-If you find any of this useful, consider supporting me at [BuyMeACoffee](https://www.buymeacoffee.com/AbzAaron) :-D
+Here is a quick overview of databases.

 ## What is a database?